jvpoulos/RGAN/README.md

 Primary dependencies: `tensorflow`, `scipy`, `numpy`, `pandas`.
 See `requirements.txt` for specific versions.

-This code is tested with Python 2.7.16
+This code is tested on both Python 2.7.16 and Python 3.6.6.

 Simplest route to running code (Linux/Mac):
 ```